Blog

 1. What is Correlated Color Temperature (CCT)?

 Correlated Color Temperature (CCT) describes the color appearance of light emitted by a fixture, measured in Kelvin (K).
-It indicates whether light looks warm (yellowish), neutral, or cool (bluish).
+It indicates whether light appears warm (yellowish), neutral, or cool (bluish), and plays a major role in how people perceive a space.

 2. The Kelvin Scale in Lighting